jsummers/oldunzip/readme.txt

 Adler, from Info-ZIP UnZip v5.4.
 Note that 5.4 was the last version of UnZip in which the code was public domain.

-For more information, refer to the comments in unimplode6a.h.
+For more information, refer to the comments in unimplode6a.h, and the technical notes below.

 === Other files in this project ===